 It's an ideal Masters if you want to develop a business in one of these fields, or in new areas of the creative industries.
 All students bring a business idea to the programme to use as a live case study.

-The MA will be taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.
+The Masters is taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.